Note

 We recommend that you use the Azure Az PowerShell module to interact with Azure.
 See Install Azure PowerShell to get started.
 To learn how to migrate to the Az PowerShell module, see Migrate Azure PowerShell from AzureRM to Az.

-The following steps walk you through creating an API Management instance and assigning it an identity by using Azure PowerShell.
+The following steps lead you through creating an API Management instance and assigning it an identity by using Azure PowerShell.

-If needed, install Azure PowerShell by using the instructions in the Azure PowerShell guide.
+If you need to, install Azure PowerShell by following the instructions in the Azure PowerShell guide.
 Then run

-to create a connection with Azure.Use the following code to create the instance with a system-assigned managed identity.
-For more examples of how to use Azure PowerShell with an API Management instance, see API Management PowerShell samples.
+to create a connection with Azure.Use the following code to create an instance with a system-assigned managed identity.
+For more examples of how to use Azure PowerShell with API Management, see API Management PowerShell samples.

 You can also update an existing instance to create the identity: